-Minor Deviation: A deviation from numerical standards of the Specific Plan up to 15%.
+Minor Deviation: A deviation from numerical standards of the Specific Plan up to 15%

 Multi-Family: Dwelling units grouped within a building and sharing a street entrance with other dwelling units.
-Maximum density is 30 d.u. per acre.
+Maximum density is 80 d.u. per acre.

 Net Acreage: The area of a site within its property lines.
 Distinguished from Gross Acreage.
+Note that Net Acreage should be used when determining residential density (unit count per acreage).